 Pharmacy Technician Program

-- Learning the language of medicine and building a proficient medical laboratory including the structure of the body, common diseases, treatment, laboratory tests and abbreviations.
+- Learning the language of medicine and building a proficient medical vocabulary, including the structure of the body, common diseases, treatment, laboratory tests and medical and pharmacological abbreviations.

 - Externship in a supervised, ambulatory pharmacy setting under the direct supervision of a pharmacist and his/her staff.

-- Completion of this program prepares student to challenge a national certification exam.
+- Completion of this program prepares each student to challenge a national certification exam.